Edhet/rust-algo/README.md

     project_name::public_function();
     }

-Then you can just compile it by running cargo on the folder
+Then you can just compile it by running cargo on the folder:

     cargo run -r